cincinnatilibrary/collection-analysis/docs/index.rst

    static_queries

-More examples and use general use cases can be found below.
+More examples, general use-cases and miscellaneous information can be found below.

 .. toctree::
    :maxdepth: 1

    examples
+   misc

 What is Included in the Data Set?
 ---------------------------------